Tianmouc/CSVO/README.md

 # download models and data (~2GB)
 ./download_models_and_data.sh
 ```
-## Training
+## Dataset Preprocessing
+### TartanAir
 You can refer to https://github.com/castacks/tartanair_tools for the TartanAir dataset.
+We suggest you to arrange the dataset as follows:

 ```Shell
 ├── datasets